hntrl/eventkit/README.md

 The best way to start using Eventkit is by checking out the [getting started](https://hntrl.github.io/eventkit/guide/getting-started) guide.

-Here's a basic example of how to use an eventkit stream:
+Here's a basic example of how to use an eventkit stream— a common object used to represent data that will be emitted elsewhere in your application:

 ```typescript
 import { Stream, filter } from "@eventkit/base";